openconfig/kne/docs/create_topology.md

 kubectl apply -f ixiatg-operator.yaml
 ```

+> TIP: The IxiaTG controller does not have to be deployed manually, during
+> [cluster deployment](#deploy_a_cluster) the IxiaTG controller can be
+> automatically deployed if specified in the deployment yaml.

 ### SR Linux

-TIP: The SR Linux controller does not have to be deployed manually, during
-[cluster deployment](#deploy_a_cluster) the SR Linux controller can be
-automatically deployed if specified in the deployment yaml.

-IMPORTANT: Make sure to use the `kind-bridge.yaml` deployment config.
+> IMPORTANT: Make sure to use the `kind-bridge.yaml` deployment config.
 This is
-because the SR Linux controller + containers require the `bridge` cluster CNI
+> because the SR Linux controller + containers require the `bridge` cluster CNI
-instead of the default `ptp` cluster CNI that `kind` uses.
+> instead of the default `ptp` cluster CNI that `kind` uses.

 To manually apply the controller run the following command: